ai4castinghub/flu-forecast-canada/README.md

 - **Incident infections**: The number of positive tests, either summed across COVID-19, RSV, and flu, or provided separately for each.
 - **Hospital bed occupancy**: Either summed across the three diseases or provided separately for each.

-Geographical regions of interest include **Ontario, Quebec, British Columbia, the Prairies, Atlantic Canada, Territories, and Canada as a whole**.
-For Ontario, forecasts can be broken down by individual regions.
+Geographical regions of interest include **Provinces and Regions of Canada, and Canada as a whole**.
+For **Ontario Hospital Bed Occupancy**, forecasts can be broken down by individual Health Regions.

 Teams are encouraged to submit forecasts for the epidemiological week (EW) ending on the reference date, as well as for **-1, 0, 1, 2, and 3-week horizons**.
 While not mandatory, teams may choose to submit forecasts for all locations and horizons.
 The evaluation data for forecasts will be the **weekly aggregate of confirmed cases and hospital occupancy data**.
 The target end date for a prediction is the Saturday that ends an EW of interest, and can be calculated using the formula:
 **target end date = reference date + horizon * (7 days)**.